RedisGears/RedisGears/docs/function_advance_topics.md

 ### Binary Keys Names On Database Triggers

-On [database triggers](databse_triggers.md), if the key name that triggered the event is binary.
+On [KeySpace triggers](keyspace_triggers.md), if the key name that triggered the event is binary.
 The `data.key` field will be NULL.
 The `data.key_raw` field is always provided as `JS` `ArrayBuffer` and can be used in this case, example:

 ```js
 #!js api_version=1.0 name=lib